 To write better and faster emails, structure your messages using the template above and copy-paste some of these +150 useful email phrases.
-Once you have written it out, check your spelling with Grammarly (or work on your emails with an instructor).
+Once you have written it out, check your spelling with Grammarly (or work on your emails with an experienced English instructor).

 6. How can I learn prepositions easily?

 Prepositions are those little words that connect other words and are usually a difficult part to learn in a new language, like in, on, at, by, for, of, under, after, under, or before.
 They sometimes make sense, like in 'The dog is under the table'.
 This example is easy to learn because most languages have an equivalent.
 However, other (many) times, it is not so obvious:

 - They work under pressure.
 (Why ‘under’ and not ‘with’?)